colinmorris/colinmorris.github.com/_posts/2016-07-22-which-discourse-marker.markdown

 I'm surprised by the claim that this is a distinctly Southern phenomenon.
 I was raised in Southern Ontario, and the construction seems pretty natural to me.
 The tweets above include a couple authors from Georgia, but also authors from Portland, Toronto, and New York.
 Has its reach spread recently?

 Above all, I was surprised to find no more than these two mentions, despite persistent Googling.
 This might just mean that I'm way off in interpreting this as a DM, and that this phenomenon has been more widely studied but under a different name.
 If you have any ideas, give me a shout!

+**Update**: Mark Liberman kindly pointed me to [this 2003 Language Log](http://itre.cis.upenn.edu/~myl/languagelog/archives/000118.html) post which describes an instance of this phenomenon, which he calls "linking *which*", in Patrick O'Brian's "The Far Side of the World":

+>   'What luck?' asked Jack.
+'Well, sir,' said Killick, 'Joe Plaice says he would venture upon a lobscouse, and Jemmy Ducks believes he could manage a goose-pie.'
+'What about pudding?
+Did you ask Mrs Lamb about pudding?
+About her frumenty?'
+'**Which** she is belching so and throwing up you can hardly hear yourself speak,' said Killick, laughing merrily.
+'And has been ever since we left Gib.
+Shall I ask the gunner's wife?'
+'No, no,' said Jack.
+No one the shape of the gunner's wife could make frumenty, or spotted dog, or syllabub, and he did not wish to have anything to do with her.

+He turns up this corresponding OED gloss:

+> 14\. a. (as pron. or adj.)
+With pleonastic personal pronoun or equivalent in the latter part of the relative clause, referring to the antecedent, which thus serving merely to link the clauses together: (a) with the pers. pron. (or the antecedent noun repeated) as subj. or obj. to a verb (principal or subordinate) in the relative clause, which is usually complex; [...]

+This "pleonastic which" adequately describes all of my pre-2009 examples, but does not fit with later examples like "which Jesus was accused...", "Which, don't get me wrong, if you are in a hard spot...", or "Which, no".

+(I'm embarrassed to not have done my OED due diligence before writing this post.
+Would you believe me if I said that I went to my local library and found they were missing volume 20 of their OED set?
+If you need to look up a word greater than 'wauwau', don't bother going to Toronto's Northern District Library.)